 Masai land is a semi arid area which is dry, rocky and sandy.
 It is very hot most of the year.
 There is no crop that grows and if any, it is destroyed by wild animals.
 Water is very scarce; there are a few boreholes (for water) within long distances which have been dug by the government.
 Mothers travel as far as 5-10 km down and up the hills to fetch water on their backs.
 They can only make one trip per day so they divide 20 or 40 liters of water between the family use and feeding the little lambs.
 The water is muddy and salty but they have no choice.
 At times they hike for transport to go very far to look for clean water without salt.

-In my weekly visit I carry water in plastic containers which is just enough for drinking at that particulars time.
-I firmly believe that every one in this world should I at least a privilege of pure drinking water.
-Other than these I do many other things with these people like educating their children and a class for adults.
+In my weekly visit I carry water in plastic containers which is just enough for their drinking needs.
+I firmly believe that every one in this world should at least have the privilege of pure drinking water.
+My primary calling is educating their children and with the help of some volunteers I also conduct a class for adults.
 I lead their church gatherings, worship and Bible studies.
-I hope you all can catch my vision and can help these women who live may be miles away from you but still have the same dream and desires for them and their children.

 If you all have any further question or you want to know about this mission please feel free to write to me or visit me.